geocoder21/WhiteStarLine/Development.md

 The radar and lidar data for this task were supplied as separate raster files, covering a 300m by 300m area of sea.
 The files were laid out in comma separated value (csv) format, with one line per image line and reading from top left of the grid to bottom right.

 It was decided to use the pandas data manipulation library to read in this data (The pandas development team, Feb 2020) as this provided  more efficient code than the alternative of Python requests and csv reader modules.
 Source documentation and other guides were used to develop code to read data into a pandas DataFrame and then extract this to a 2D list.
-The two sites used to assist in development of the read_data function were https://pandas.pydata.org/pandas-docs/stable/user_guide/io.html#io-read-csv-table and https://datatofish.com/convert-pandas-dataframe-to-list/.
+Two sites were used to assist in development of the 'read_data' function: https://pandas.pydata.org/ and https://datatofish.com/.

 The web addresses for the raster data were entered within program parameters and the 'read_data' function called within the main programe for both radar and lidar data.
 Once read in the data was printed and displayed on a test plot, using matplotlib; once checked the plot code was removed.